Military Report on the Sinai Peninsula

 Publication is planned for late 2017.

-We are assembling this important volume, which we hope to issue in the spring of 2018.
+We are assembling this important volume, which we hope to issue in 2018.

 (T. E. Lawrence Studies paperback)